1A. Quick-start

 • how to characterize a companion in a disk using JWST observations –> go to Tutorial 5C (to come soon);

-• post-processing algorithms leveraging reference star differential imaging –> go to Tutorial 6 (to come soon);
+• post-processing algorithms leveraging reference star differential imaging –> go to Tutorial 6;

 • post-processing algorithms leveraging spectral differential imaging –> go to Tutorial 7;